muchowsn/RoboND-Perception-Project/writeup_template.md

 8. Support Vector Machine
 This was used for step 10 of the perception pipeline.
 The SVM is a machine learning algorithm that devides the point cloud into discrete classes by making use of a trainingset.
 Each item in a trainingset is characterized by a feature vector and a label.
 The training takes place before the execution of the project and during execution of the project, the trainingset is used to determine which feature a given point cloud matches.

-#### Improvements

-For reasons yet unknown to me, the project keeps mixing up the glue and soap2.
-I would experiment a bit further with various training set sizes to see if this issue gets better, but because of the slow VM speed I refrained from that.
-I would also be worth checking the feature association step and checking if the histograms look to similar.